supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex3_Scheduled_Query.md

 Analytics rules search for specific events or sets of events across your environment, alert you when certain event thresholds or conditions are reached, generate incidents for your SOC to triage and investigate, and respond to threats with automated tracking and reMediation processes.

 >**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/SC-200%20Lab%20Simulation%20-%20Create%20a%20scheduled%20query)** is available that allows you to click through this lab at your own pace.
 You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

+## Objectives

+After you complete this Exercise, you will be able to:

+-  Task 1: Connect the Azure Activity connector.
+-  Task 2: Create a Scheduled Query
+-  Task 3: Test your new rule

 ### Task 1: Connect the Azure Activity connector.

 In this task, you will connect the Azure Activity connector.